 The Eller Dean's Undergraduate Course Improvement Grants are awarded every spring.
 These awards provide incentives for faculty members who have an interest in innovating within their courses.
-Two $1000 awards are available every year and are presented at the Spring National Board of Advisors Meeting.
+Two $1000 awards are available every year.

 Undergraduate Course Improvement Grants are open to all current faculty members and instructors teaching in the Undergraduate Program at the Eller College of Management.
 To be eligible, describe an innovation and how it will improve your course.
 Examples of innovations include adding a simulation, implementing a new technology, adding problem-based learning or creative ideas to measure learning outcomes.

 - Increase student participation in the learning environment;

 - Implement pedagogical strategies to improve student competencies;